Council of Europe Office in Ukraine

 - decentralisation reform and development of local self-government;

 - promoting gender equality and women’s empowerment;

 - promoting active involvement of civil society in reform.

 Thus, the Council of Europe Office in Ukraine plays a leading, coordinating role in implementing measures to implement the Action Plan, programs, and projects aimed at supporting Ukraine in fulfilling its statutory and specific obligations as a member state of the Council of Europe.

-Nowadays, the Council of Europe Office in Ukraine is the largest CoE office in the field with 53 professionals.
+Nowadays, the Council of Europe Office in Ukraine is the largest CoE office in the field with more than 50 professionals.

 The Office, in close collaboration with representatives of the Ukrainian authorities and civil society, promotes the necessary reforms in fundamental areas within the purview of the Council of Europe – human rights, the rule of law, and democracy.